wotmshuaisi/jsonswag/README.md

 ### For windows

-server yourself, i don't know how
+serve yourself, i don't know how

 ## How to use